 Keyword Intent in SEO

 It’s a standard industry term.
 Almost everyone that has heard of SEO knows of “keywords”.
 The problem is, the general perception of keywords is out of date!
 Worse – there’s no alternative and few additional terms!
-Also, People are not using the right tools to implement SEO.
+Also, People are not using the right marketing tools to implement SEO.
 Originally, Keywords were THE thing.
 Meta Keywords and string matching.
 Other sites came along, things evolved, Meta-Keywords basically died.
 Yet the term remained.
 Though how they are used has evolved, the way they are used for research hasn’t really.
 As competition for “keywords” got harder, new terms came:

 * Head term